 Take a look at holiday cottages around Coniston.

-Crummock Water is the twin of Buttermere, above, as they were once one big lake!
-Separated over thousands of years by debris carried down the mountain by streams, they now have their own unique character and points of interest.
+Crummock Water is the twin of Buttermere - they were once one big lake!
+Separated over thousands of years by debris carried down the mountain by streams, they now each have their own unique character and points of interest.

 Towering over either side of Crummock are the fells of Melbreak and Grasmoor, which make for fantastic hikes.
 For an easier but no less rewarding walk, pull on your boots and head to spectacular Scale Force, the highest single drop waterfall in the Lake District!
 Alternatively, during spring you must visit the wonderful hidden valley of Rannerdale to see the spectacular carpet of bluebells covering the open fell (please take care not to trample the flowers).
 For refreshment, head back to Buttermere village for a pint at one of the two pubs, a cake at the café, or a homemade ice cream at Syke Farm Tea Room.

 Find your perfect holiday cottage near Crummock Water.